hyperledger-iroha/iroha-2-docs/src/reference/ffi.md

 # Foreign Function Interfaces (FFI)

-To reduce the sizes of smartcontracts, we provide a dynamic library in the execution environment.
-We shall detail how to link against that library and use the functions at a later date, but for now, let's explore how to include functions and trait implementations into that library.
+The `iroha_ffi` crate provides macros and traits for generating C ABI bindings from Rust APIs.
+It is used where Iroha types need to cross an FFI boundary, for example by SDK bindings or host integrations.

 ## Why FFI

-A function is a rather abstract entity, and while most languages agree on what a function should do, the way in which said functions are represented is very different.
-Moreover, in some languages (like Rust), the consequences of calling a function, and the things that it is allowed to do are different.
-Because one can use any language to create a [WASM smartcontract](/blockchain/wasm.md), we need to level the playing field.
-This is where the concept of foreign function interface (FFI) comes in.
+A function is a rather abstract entity, and while most languages agree on what a function should do, the way in which functions are represented is very different.
+Moreover, in some languages, such as Rust, the consequences of calling a function and the things that it is allowed to do are also different.
+When Rust APIs need to be called from another language or a different host environment, Iroha uses a foreign function interface (FFI) to level the playing field.

 The main standard used today is the C application binary interface.
-It's simple, it's guaranteed to be available even in languages which can't compile to WASM, and it's stable.
-In principle, you could do everything manually, but Iroha provides you with a crate `iroha_ffi` which contains all you need to generate FFI-compliant functions out of your existing `Rust` API.
+It's simple, widely available, and stable.
+In principle, you could do everything manually, but Iroha provides the `iroha_ffi` crate to generate FFI-compliant functions out of an existing Rust API.

 You can, of course, do this your way.
 The `iroha_ffi` crate merely generates the code that you would need to generate anyway.
 Writing the